apache/iotdb/docs/UserGuide/Client/Programming - Native API.md

   void deleteData(List<String> paths, long time)
   ```

-* Insert a Record，which contains multiple measurement value of a device at a timestamp.
-Without type info the server has to do type inference, which may cost some time
+* Insert a Record which contains values of multiple measurements of a single device at a timestamp.
+All values are in String format without type info, so that the server has to do type inference, which may cost more time.

   ```
   void insertRecord(String deviceId, long time, List<String> measurements, List<String> values)
   ```

 * Insert a Record asynchronously by providing additional asynchronous timeout and an exception callback.
-The record contains multiple measurement value of a device at a timestamp.
-Without type info the server has to do type inference, which may cost some time
+The record contains values of multiple measurements of a single device at a timestamp.
+All values are in String format without the data type info,
+so that the server has to do type inference, which may cost more time.

   ```
   void asyncInsertRecord(String deviceId, long time, List<String> measurements, List<String> values,
                         long timeout, Consumer<Exception> callback)
   ```

-* Insert a Record，which contains multiple measurement value of a device at a timestamp.
-With type info the server has no need to do type inference, which leads a better performance
+* Insert a Record which contains values of multiple measurement of a device at a timestamp.
+All values are in their primitive forms with type info, so that the server has no need to do type inference and achieves better performance.

   ```
   void insertRecord(String deviceId, long time, List<String> measurements,
        List<TSDataType> types, List<Object> values)
   ```

 * Insert a Record asynchronously by providing additional asynchronous timeout and an exception callback.
-The record contains multiple measurement value of a device at a timestamp.
-With type info the server has no need to do type inference, which leads a better performance
+The record contains values of multiple measurement of a device at a timestamp.
+All values are in their primitive forms with type info,
+so that the server has no need to do type inference and achieves better performance.

   ```
   void asyncInsertRecord(String deviceId, long time, List<String> measurements,
         List<TSDataType> types, List<String> values, long timeout, Consumer<Exception> callback)
   ```

 * Insert multiple Records.
+All inserted values are in String forms without type info,
-Without type info the server has to do type inference, which may cost some time
+ so that the server has to do type inference, which may cost more time.

   ```
   void insertRecords(List<String> deviceIds, List<Long> times,
                        List<List<String>> measurementsList, List<List<String>> valuesList)
   ```

-* Insert multiple Records asynchronously by providing additional asynchronous timeout and an exception callback
+* Insert multiple Records asynchronously by providing additional asynchronous timeout and an exception.
+All inserted values are in String format without type info, so that the server has to do type inference, which may cost more time.

   ```
   void asyncInsertRecords(List<String> deviceIds, List<Long> times,
                           List<List<String>> measurementsList, List<List<String>> valuesList, long timeout, Consumer<Exception> callback)
   ```

 * Insert multiple Records.
+All inserted values are in their primitive forms with type info,
-With type info the server has no need to do type inference, which leads a better performance
+so that the server has no need to do type inference and achieves better performance.

   ```
   void insertRecords(List<String> deviceIds, List<Long> times,